List of ambassadors of the United States to Monaco

 The United States interests in Monaco are represented from the U.S. Embassy in Paris and U.S. Consulate General in Marseille, France.
 Full diplomatic relations between Monaco and the United States were established in December 2006 and the ambassador Craig Roberts Stapleton to France was accredited to Monaco.
 The Consulate General in Marseille handles most of working-level contacts with Monaco.

-President Joe Biden nominated former US ambassador to Belgium and Women for Biden executive director Denise Campbell Bauer for the position on June 9, 2021.
+President Joe Biden nominated former U.S. ambassador to Belgium and Women for Biden executive director Denise Campbell Bauer for the position on June 9, 2021.
 She was sworn in on December 23, 2021.
+Bauer, presented her credentials to Prince Albert II on September 29, 2022.